Frequently Asked Questions

 TalTech offers for English speaking students courses in English.
 Please make your course selection using this offer.

-According to the Erasmus+ programme rules, you can make the changes in LA during the first month of your studies.
+According to the Erasmus+ programme rules, you are allowed to make the changes in LA during the first month of your studies.
 Timetables will be ready approximately a month before the beginning of the semester.
 Timetable conflict is one of the main reasons for making the changes.

 All the courses you find from the list, which is meant for exchange students, will be taught in English.
 If you find any mistake from web based study system, please let us know email@example.com, there may be unfortunatelly some mistakes in the course descriptions.